 - Granite: 100% natural.
 Slab granite counters are literally sliced from quarries, cut to size, and honed down until they are smooth.

-Prominent quartz countertop maker CaesarStone notes that 93% natural quartz aggregates are mixed with the remaining 7% of color pigments and polymer resins.
-The resins are there to bind the particles together.
-Engineered granite is made in much the same way.
-However, since a 100% version of granite (slab granite) is available, the balance shifts to granite.
+- Quartz: 97% natural.
+Prominent quartz countertop maker Caesarstone notes that 93% natural quartz aggregates are mixed with the remaining 7% of color pigments and polymer resins.
+The resins bind the particles together.

-Consumer Reports indicates that a scientist found "almost no radon" in the engineered stones, and very little coming from the granite.
+- Granite: The magazine Consumer Reports indicates that a scientist found "almost no radon" coming from the granite.

 - Quartz: The same publication found "very little" radon in engineered stones.

 MaintenanceStone, whether natural or engineered, seems like it should be maintenance-free.
 Not so.
 Both materials require maintenance, with granite requiring more than quartz:

 - Quartz: Quartz does not need initial or continued sealing.